Non-Adaptive Cryptanalytic Time-Space Lower Bounds via a Shearer-like Inequality for Permutations: Introduction

 We present sharp lower bound proofs which demonstrate the significant power of adaptivity in a variety of cryptographic problems, in the preprocessing model.
 More specifically, in the context of public-key cryptography, we present sharp non-adaptive time-space lower bounds for the generic DLOG problem and the square-DDH (decisional Diffie-Hellman) problem.
 We also prove a lower bound for DDH that is sharp in a part of the range.
 In the context of symmetric-key cryptography, we present sharp time-space lower bounds for key-recovery attacks against the classical Even-Mansour cipher.

-From a technical viewpoint, we show in Section~\ref{sec:techniques} and Appendix~\ref{app:limitations} that previous lower bound proof techniques for the problems we consider are inherently limited and cannot distinguish between adaptive and non-adaptive algorithms.
+From a technical viewpoint, we show in Section~\ref{sec:proof-overview} and Appendix~\ref{app:limitations} that previous lower bound proof techniques for the problems we consider are inherently limited and cannot distinguish between adaptive and non-adaptive algorithms.

-\paragraph{Definition of adaptivity in our model.} In the problems we analyze, each query of the online adversary is processed by a translation function before it is passed to the oracle.
-We allow the pre-translated queries of the online algorithm to depend on the advice, but \emph{not on the challenge}.
-In Appendix~\ref{app:adaptivity}, we argue that this is the natural definition of non-adaptivity for the problems we analyze.
-Intuitively, the reason is that the translation function adds an additional adaptivity round.
-In particular, after being processed by the translation function, some of the queries of the adversary to \emph{the oracle} in our model \emph{do depend on the challenge} (even though this dependency does not exist before translation).
-Nevertheless, we believe that our results are valuable regardless of the exact definition of adaptivity in our setting, which we do not consider to be particularly important.
+\paragraph{Definition of adaptivity in our model.} In the problems we analyze, each query of the online adversary is first specified in a \emph{pre-translated} form and then processed by a translation function before it is passed to the oracle.
+Our notion of non-adaptivity allows the pre-translated queries of the online algorithm to depend on the advice string, but not on the challenge itself.

-Interestingly, our main lower bounds for DLOG and Even-Mansour are matched by classical and well-known algorithms, which are non-adaptive in our model.
+Importantly, after translation, the resulting oracle queries \emph{may depend on the challenge}.
+For example, in the DLOG setting (see details below), the challenge is an element $x=g^d$ for an unknown exponent $d$, and a pre-translated query is specified by a pair $(a,b)$ chosen by the adversary.
+This pair is then converted into the group element $x^a g^b = g^{ad+b}$, so although $(a,b)$ itself is chosen independently of the challenge, the actual oracle query still depends on the hidden value $d$.

+The implicit dependence on the challenge allows our notion of non-adaptivity to capture classical algorithms such as baby-step giant-step for DLOG (see below).
+This is in contrast to the function inversion problem, where requiring the queries to be independent of the challenge trivializes the problem.
+Our lower bounds show that this class of non-adaptive algorithms cannot be improved even if we allow an arbitrary advice string (of length $S$ bits), arbitrary non-adaptive queries (that may depend on the advice), and unlimited preprocessing time.

+As we argue towards the end of the Introduction, extending our proof to handle challenge-dependent pre-translated queries seems to require proving new types of concentration inequalities.

 Before presenting our results, we elaborate on the rich history of the problems we analyze.